diksha-rawat/SetBitCount/README.md

 # SetBitCount
-A package to count set bits in continuous natural numbers in a range.
+A package to count set bits in, either a number or a range of continuous natural numbers
-The package can work to find set bit in a number or in a range.

 To count set bits in a range, two values are required:
 * **start** : The starting natural number from where you want to count set bits.